 When is the next lunar eclipse?

-A total lunar eclipse will be visible across most of Australia on 31 January 2018.
-This will be the first total lunar eclipse in Australia since 4 April 2015.
+A total lunar eclipse will be visible across Australia on 31 January 2018.
+This will be the first total lunar eclipse seen from Australia since 4 April 2015.

-After that, a total lunar eclipse will occur on 27 July 2018 but only parts of this eclipse will be visible across Australia.
+After that, a total lunar eclipse will occur during the early morning of 28 July 2018 but only parts of this eclipse will be visible across Australia.

 On average there is an eclipse of the Moon every eight months, with a little under half of these total.
 The actual number of lunar eclipses in a year can range from none to a maximum of three.
 A total eclipse of the Moon is visible from Australia on average every 2.8 years.